hsotoparada/DeepPhasePick/README.md

 The argument `plot_probs` defines the probability time series of which classes are plotted.
 Finally, the argument `shift_probs` controlls if the plotted probability time series are shifted in time, according to the optimized hyperparamter values defining the picking window for each class.

+For example, the following will plot the predicted picks, the vertical ('Z') and north ('N') seismogram components, and the probability time series for P- and S-phase classes shifted in time as described above.

+    util.plot_predicted_wf_phases(dpp_config, dpp_data, dpp_model, plot_comps=['Z','N'], plot_probs=['P','S'], shift_probs=True)

-Please see more details about all the arguments in the function documentation.
+Please check a more detailed information about all the arguments in the documentation for this function.

 ## Citation: